aurelienkochalski/portfolio/README.md

 - `styles/`: Global styles, also contains globally defined elements like *typography*, *variables*.
 - `public/`: Contains all publically available assets like *images*, *videos*, *fonts*, *favicon*, etc... *Next.js* static file serving will conveniently map this folder to `/`.
 - `utils/`: Contains a set of useful tools like *fontOptimizer*, *scrollRestoration*, string manipulation functions and *translation* utilities.
-- `font_custom/`: Contains the source font that will be subsetted at build for an optimal loading time.
-- `font_svg/`: Contains source SVGs that will be combined an optimized into a convenient font.
 - `config.js`: Centralize variables that need to be accessed globally.
 - `next.config.js`: Mainly used to override the default *WebPack* configuration (e.g. Font generated from SVG icons)
 - `postcss.config.js`: To configure *postcss* plugin.
 - `tailwind.config.js`: To configure *TailwindCSS*, extends its functionnality and define the purge methodology.
+- `_sources/font_custom/`: Contains the source font (.ttf files) that will be subsetted at build for an optimal loading time.
+- `_sources/font_svg/`: Contains source SVG icons that will be combined and optimized into a convenient font.

 ## Dependencies